 - Express economic ideas logically and clearly in a written form

 - Apply economic understanding to current economic issues including international trade and globalisation

-In grades 11 and 12 social studies classes, students choose one of the four IB courses offered at MEFIS:
+In grades 11 and 12 social studies classes, students choose one of the two IB courses offered at MEFIS:

 - Economics (SL, HL)

 The aims of all subjects in IB Individuals and Societies are to:

 - Encourage the systematic and critical study of human experience and behavior; physical, economic and social environments; the history and development of social and cultural institutions